lorenzo-rovigatti/comp_bio_notes/introduction.md

 (sec:homeworks)=
 ### Homework assignments

-More or less every couple of weeks I will ask you to do a homework assignment in which you will have to write a code that does something "useful", connected to what explained in the classroom.
+More or less every couple of weeks I will ask you to do a homework assignment in which you will have to write or use a code that does something "useful", connected to what explained in the classroom.
 These assignments are not mandatory, but if you carry out enough of them in a satisfactorily manner, you will be able to "skip" part of the oral exam where you would be asked questions about the frontal lessons.

 The output of each assignment should be:

-1. Your code, written in any (sensible) language (*e.g.* C, C++, Python, Fortran, Java, but other languages may be also fine, just let me know beforehand).
+1. A code, written in any (sensible) language (*e.g.* C, C++, Python, Fortran, Java, but other languages may be also fine, just let me know beforehand).
 2. A short (but not too short!) document containing the documentation of your code, and a presentation of the results asked in the assignment.
 3. Each assignment has a mandatory part and a few "possible extensions".
-The "possible extensions" are only suggestions: feel free to extend your code or your analysis in any way you like it, provided it makes sense from the computational and biophysical points of view.
-Extending your code or what you did with it can (and most likely will) improve the grade of the assignment.
+The "possible extensions" can be implemented to improve the rate of the assignment, or can be used as suggestions for the final project: you are free to extend your code or your analysis in any way you like it, provided it makes sense from the computational and biophysical points of view.

 The code documentation should be clear and concise, but also list features, limitations, and known bugs of your code.
 In addition, it should present a comprehensive guide about how to you use the code (*e.g.* how to call it, how to specify the input, how to read the output, *etc.*).
 I will provide examples of "good" documentation during the course.

-:::{warning} Using ChatGPT
+:::{warning} Using AI tools
-You are welcome to use ChatGPT or similar tools during the course.
+You are welcome to use ChatGPT, GitHub Copilot or similar tools during the course.
 However, harsh penalties will be handed out to students who use AI-assisted tools without actually understanding their answers[^AI_penalty].
 This applies to both code and text submitted for the homework assignments and for the final project.
 :::

-[^AI_penalty]: Penalties will be given if I realise a student does not understand what he did, or why.
+[^AI_penalty]: Penalties will be given if I realise a student does not understand what they did, or why.

 (sec:intro_biophys)=
 # Introduction to biophysics